Dynamic Indexing

 • State of the Art

-The features of the Dynamic Indexing system describe here are directed to claims based searching.
+The features of the Dynamic Indexing system described here are directed to claims based searching.

 Broader vs Narrow specification of Claim Limitations